apache/spark/docs/sql-migration-guide.md

   - In Spark 3.2, the dates subtraction expression such as `date1 - date2` returns values of `DayTimeIntervalType`.
 In Spark 3.1 and earlier, the returned type is `CalendarIntervalType`.
 To restore the behavior before Spark 3.2, you can set `spark.sql.legacy.interval.enabled` to `true`.

+  - In Spark 3.2, the timestamps subtraction expression such as `timestamp '2021-03-31 23:48:00' - timestamp '2021-01-01 00:00:00'` returns values of `DayTimeIntervalType`.
+In Spark 3.1 and earlier, the type of the same expression is `CalendarIntervalType`.
+To restore the behavior before Spark 3.2, you can set `spark.sql.legacy.interval.enabled` to `true`.

 ## Upgrading from Spark SQL 3.0 to 3.1

   - In Spark 3.1, statistical aggregation function includes `std`, `stddev`, `stddev_samp`, `variance`, `var_samp`, `skewness`, `kurtosis`, `covar_samp`, `corr` will return `NULL` instead of `Double.NaN` when `DivideByZero` occurs during expression evaluation, for example, when `stddev_samp` applied on a single element set.
 In Spark version 3.0 and earlier, it will return `Double.NaN` in such case.
 To restore the behavior before Spark 3.1, you can set `spark.sql.legacy.statisticalAggregate` to `true`.